adityaa1912/e-agent-reproduction/README.md

-# E-Agent — Paper2Code Skeleton & Functional Extension
+# E-Agent — Functional Extension

 A deterministic, offline implementation of the **plan-then-execute** architecture from *Efficient Agent: Optimizing Planning Capability for Multimodal Retrieval Augmented Generation*